AS Saint-Étienne: Decline and recent history

 In the 2018–19 season, Saint-Etienne came fourth, the best finish since their promotion, after which Gasset elected to leave the club.
 The following year they were 17th when the season was ended by the coronavirus pandemic.
 They also reached the Coupe de France final in this season, which they lost 1–0 to Paris Saint-Germain.

 In the 2020–21 season, Saint-Etienne started poorly and hovered above the relegation zone for most of the season before winning five of their last ten matches to finish 11th on the table.
 During that season, the club's board of directors announced, in a public letter on 14 April 2021, that the club was up for sale.

 During the beginning of the 2021–22, the team suffered a catastrophic record; the culmination of 12 consecutive games without a win in Ligue 1.
 On 5 December 2021, after a 5–0 defeat against Rennes, manager Claude Puel was relieved from his duties.
 Julien Sablé, the assistant coach, took over as caretaker manager, before Pascal Dupraz was appointed as the new manager on 15 December 2021.
 The team eventually finished 18th in the season, and were relegated to the Ligue 2 after losing in a penalty shootout to Auxerre in the relegation play-offs.
-Saint-Etienne was sanctioned with a deduction of three points and four matches being closed doors after serious incidents that occurred on the field after the game.

-With a total of 18 points at the half of the 2022-23 season, Saint Etienne was in the relegation zone ranked 18th in the table.
+Saint-Etienne was sanctioned with a deduction of three points and four matches behind closed doors after serious incidents that occurred on the field after the game.
+The incidents left over 30 people injured.
+With a total of 18 points at the half of the 2022–23 season, Saint-Étienne was in the relegation zone ranked 18th in the table; however, they managed to finish the campaign in 8th place.

+The 2022–23 season was also the first season of Saint-Etienne with their new logo.

+In the 2023–24 Ligue 2 season, Saint-Etienne finished inside the playoff places and would eventually reach the relegation/promotion playoff against Metz.
+Saint-Etienne would win the two legged playoff 4-3 on aggregate to earn promotion back to Ligue 1, but would get relegated after an arguably insane relegation battle in 2024-25.